Grade Curve Calculator

 • 5% a D or below

-Our calculator helps visualize such policies, making it easier to adjust grading.
+Our calculator helps visualize such policies and makes it easier to adjust grading, but it may not match every school’s exact curve.

 Examples of Test and Exam Curves